Glossary of business terminology - romain-vignes-53940-unsplash-banner

 Real values show how relative particular prices are to prices in general.
 They are adjusted according to inflation.

 A period of severe economic decline.
-Defined by a contraction of GDP for six months or longer.
+Defined by a contraction of GDP for six months (two quarters) or longer.

 The earning power of an asset or activity measured as a ratio of the net income of the activity to the operational cost.
 Return on investment (ROI) lets a company know whether an activity is profitable enough to continue.